-54. Are pharmacies able to order and administer viral vector vaccines?
+54. Are pharmacies able to order and administer NuvaxovidTM or viral vector vaccines?

-Pharmacies will not be ordering viral vector vaccines (AstraZeneca/COVISHIELD and Janssen COVID-19 vaccines) from their distribution centers at this time due to the minimal quantities available in the province.
-Should patients approach pharmacies for viral vector vaccines, pharmacies should work in collaboration with their local Public Health Unit (PHU) on a case by case basis to determine eligibility when an mRNA vaccine is declined or for allergy situations (refer to Q#40).
-Viral vector vaccines will primarily be available through PHUs.
+Pharmacies will not be ordering NuvaxovidTM or viral vector vaccines (AstraZeneca/COVISHIELD and Janssen COVID-19 vaccines) from their distribution centres at this time due to the limited quantities available in the province.
+Should patients approach pharmacies for NuvaxovidTM or a viral vector vaccine, pharmacies should work in collaboration with their local Public Health Unit (PHU) on a case-by-case basis to determine eligibility when an mRNA vaccine is declined or for allergy situations (refer to Q#40).
+NuvaxovidTM and viral vector vaccines will primarily be available through PHUs.
 In very limited situations, a PHU may engage a pharmacy to assist with administration.